wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 To measure CSI from the AX210/AX200, follow these three steps:

-1. Determine the PhyPath ID of the NIC by running the ``array_status`` command in a terminal.
+1. Determine the PhyPath ID of the NIC by running the `array_status` command in a terminal.
 For device naming conventions of commercial NICs, please refer to the [Device Naming for Commercial Wi-Fi NICs](#device-naming-for-commercial-wi-fi-nics) section.
-2. Assuming the PhyPath ID is ``3``, execute the following command:
+2. Assuming the PhyPath ID is `3`, execute the following command:
     ```bash
     PicoScenes "-d debug -i 3 --mode logger --plot"
     ```
-    The command mentioned above consists of four program options: *"-d debug -i 3 --mode logger --plot"*.
+    The command mentioned above consists of four program options: `-d debug -i 3 --mode logger --plot`.
 These options can be interpreted as follows:
-        - ``-d debug``: Modifies the display level of the logging service to debug.
+        - `-d debug`: Modifies the display level of the logging service to debug.
-        - ``-i 3 --mode logger``: Switches the device with ID 3 to CSI logger mode.
+        - `-i 3 --mode logger`: Switches the device with ID 3 to CSI logger mode.
-        - ``--plot``: Live-plots the CSI measurements.
+        - `--plot`: Live-plots the CSI measurements.

     For more detailed explanations, please refer to the [Command Line Interface and Program Option Reference](parameters.md) section.
-3. Once you have collected sufficient CSI data, exit PicoScenes by pressing ``Ctrl+C``.
+3. Once you have collected sufficient CSI data, exit PicoScenes by pressing `Ctrl+C`.

-The logged CSI data is stored in a file named ``rx_<PHYPath>_<Time>.csi``, located in the *present working directory*.
-To analyze the data, open MATLAB, drag the .csi file into the *Command Window*, and the file will be parsed and stored as a MATLAB variable named ``rx_<PHYPath>_<Time>``.
+The logged CSI data is stored in a file named `rx_<PHYPath>_<Time>.csi`, located in the *present working directory*.
+To analyze the data, open MATLAB, drag the .csi file into the *Command Window*, and the file will be parsed and stored as a MATLAB variable named `rx_<PHYPath>_<Time>`.

 ### Fully-Passive CSI Measurement in Monitor Mode